hackerb9/brightness/README.md

 # brightness
-Increase/decrease brightness, to be bound to key shortcuts
+Increase/decrease brightness, designed to be bound to key shortcuts

 Changes brightness of all connected monitors in software.
 This is to be used in the case where `xbacklight` fails.